Igloo hotels & Ice Hotels Finland

 As mentioned, the furthest south for glass igloos is close by Vaasa.
 On the northwestern edge of Börsskaret, an island in the Kvarken Archipelago, Kalle’s Inn provide 8 glass houses, both double and twin en suites, all with an unrestricted view over the unique scenery of the Kvarken UNESCO World Heritage Area.
 On the opposite side of the country, north of Kuusamo and close by Ruka Ski Resort, Iisakki Glass Village is operated Ruka Safaris.
 A small resort, clients can experience an unforgettable night under the northern sky in one of their luxurious glass villas, enjoy half board dinner or a special Lappish theme dinner in the nearby restaurant, and take part in a number of artic adventures.
 Close by the Ranua Wildlife Park and Holiday Village Gulo Gulo, Arctic Fox Igloos are located on the peaceful shores of the lake Ranuanjärvi, each offering an unobstructed view across the open lake, and with its own private sauna!
+On the shores of the same lake Arctic Guesthouse & Igloos has 10 fully mobile and floating AuroraHut glass igloos.
 In the same region Hotel Ilveslinna also provide accommodation in their spectacular glass cabin.

 Visitors to the capital of Finnish Lapland, Rovaniemi, have a choice of three locations for igloo hotels, two of which are located next to the Santa Claus Village resort.
 The Santa’s Hotel group operate Santa’s Igloos Arctic Circle with a choice of three different igloos on offer.
 Close by Snowman World has opened their latest offering, the Glass Resort with 24 premium Glass Apartments, each with its own private sauna and hot-tub, nestled into the forest, yet still within reach of all the services of Santa Claus Village.
 A further 10km out from Santa Claus Village the Apukka Resort offers accommodation in Aurora Cabins, with added attraction of having an Aurora Wagon that can be pulled to truly remote locations to better enjoy the auroras in perfect silence.
 Continuing north, there are three igloo hotels located next to the magnificent Pyhä-Luosto National Park.
 The first of these, Pyhä Igloos, are located by the peaceful and pristine Pyhätunturi, and provide accommodation in spacious, ecological and low energy igloo cabins for 2-4 people.
 A little further up the road by the shores of Lake Phyäjärvi, the Pyhän Asteli resort offer accommodation in compact Aurora Igloo Huts, as well as in their new Scandinavian style Aurora Suites in the main hotel.
 By Luosto, Santa’s Hotel Aurora & Igloos have 10 Premium Glass Igloos, with a fine Lappish restaurant on site.